 Although holistic admissions have long been in use, the fine details of these practices have shifted considerably in recent years.
 One particularly notable change has been in the weight given to SAT or ACT scores.
-In early 2020, more than 700 colleges had test-optional diversity of American society? admissions policies.41Then, at the peak of the COVID-19 pandemic, public health protocols led to the cancellation of many students' of models to estimate the likely racial/ethnic admissions exams.
-In response, many colleges and universities suspended their SAT and ACT requirements and never fully resumed them.42 It's estimated that more than 75 percent of four-year colleges are now test-optional or testracial/ethnic and class diversity at selective blind,43 with higher-scoring students more likely colleges if race-conscious admissions practices than their lower-scoring peers to submit their are banned nationwide. scores.44 Colleges can use this change in SAT/ ACT reporting behaviors to their advantage, as it removes a prior check on their admissions decisions while giving them the appearance of becoming more selective as their average reported SAT/ACT scores rise.
+In early 2020, more than 700 colleges had test-optional admissions policies.
+Then, at the peak of the COVID-19 pandemic, public health protocols led to the cancellation of many students' admissions exams.
+In response, many colleges and universities suspended their SAT and ACT requirements and never fully resumed them.42 It's estimated that more than 75 percent of four-year colleges are now test-optional or testblind, with higher-scoring students more likely than their lower-scoring peers to submit their scores.
+Colleges can use this change in SAT/ ACT reporting behaviors to their advantage, as it removes a prior check on their admissions decisions while giving them the appearance of becoming more selective as their average reported SAT/ACT scores rise.
 The jury is still out on whether the SAT will maintain its power as a determining factor in college rankings, but it's not likely to regain its strength as an essential component of the admissions process.